This is the Consumer Version.

 Severe abdominal cramps begin suddenly along with watery diarrhea, which may become bloody within 24 hours.
 The diarrhea usually lasts 1 to 8 days.
 Fever is usually absent or mild but occasionally can exceed 102° F (39° C).

-About 5% of people with hemorrhagic colitis develop a severe complication called hemolytic-uremic syndrome (see page Thrombotic thrombocytopenic purpura (TTP) and hemolytic-uremic syndrome (HUS)).
-Symptoms include anemia (characterized by fatigue, weakness, and pale skin color) caused by the destruction of red blood cells (hemolytic anemia), a low platelet count (thrombocytopenia—see page Thrombocytopenia (ITP, TTP)), and sudden kidney failure.
+About 5% of people with hemorrhagic colitis develop a severe complication called hemolytic-uremic syndrome (see Thrombotic Thrombocytopenic Purpura and Hemolytic-Uremic Syndrome).
+Symptoms include anemia (characterized by fatigue, weakness, and pale skin color) caused by the destruction of red blood cells (hemolytic anemia), a low platelet count (thrombocytopenia—see Overview of Thrombocytopenia), and sudden kidney failure.
 Some people with hemolytic-uremic syndrome also develop complications of nerve or brain damage, such as seizures or strokes.
 Hemolytic-uremic syndrome typically develops in the second week of illness, sometimes preceded by an increasing fever.
 Hemolytic-uremic syndrome is more likely to occur in children under age 5 years and in people over age 60.
 Even without hemolytic-uremic syndrome and its complications, hemorrhagic colitis may cause death in older people.

 A doctor usually suspects hemorrhagic colitis when a person reports bloody diarrhea.
 To make the diagnosis, a doctor has stool specimens tested for strains of E. coli or the toxins they produce.
 Other tests, such as sigmoidoscopy, may be done if a doctor suspects that other diseases may be causing the bloody diarrhea.